eneko89/cachekill/README.md

 There were already similar packages out there, but either they weren't actively mantained or they lacked some feature I wanted.
 This one is:
 - Fast, by doing all the IO asyncrhonously.
-- Modern, by handling promises using async await.
+- Modern, by handling promises using async/await.
 - Up to date with the few dependencies it has.
 - Compatible with globs.
 - Actively mantained.

+> :warning:&nbsp; **Warning:** From v2.0.0, cachekill uses ECMAScript module syntax and top level await statements, which are supported unflagged from Node v13.0.0 and v14.8.0 respectively.
+Upgrade your Node version or stick to v1.1.0 for Node 10.0.0 or higher support.

 ## Using cachekill

-To install it: `npm install cachekill` (requires Node 10.0.0 or higher)
+To install it: `npm install cachekill` (requires Node 14.8.0 or higher)

 Run `cachekill --help` for usage information.